SlowMo24/ChangesetMD/README.md

 Replication
 ------------
 After you have parsed a weekly dump file into the database, the database can be kept up to date using changeset diff files that are generated on the OpenStreetMap planet server every minute.
 To initiate the replication system you will need to find out which minutely sequence number you need to start with and update the ```osm_changeset_state``` table so that ChangesetMD knows where to start.
 Unfortunately there isn't an easy way to get the needed sequence number from the dump file.
 Here is the process to find it:

+The Weekly dump file contains all changesets metadata from 2004 (some 100 million records, 4Gb, early 2021).
+It is available from [http://planet.osm.org/](http://planet.osm.org/) and some Replication sites across the world.

 First, determine the timestamp present in the first line of XML in the dump file.
 Assuming you are starting from the .bzip2 file, use this command: